Great Power Competition in Space during the Cold War and Today

 4 Nov 2024, 17:00 – 19:00 CET

-The Prague Security Studies Institute (PSSI) is delighted to invite you to its next Space Security Guest Lecture, entitled “Great Power Competition in Space during the Cold War and Today.
+The Prague Security Studies Institute (PSSI) hosted a public guest lecture entitled “Great Power Competition in Space during the Cold War and Today.

-The lecture will be guided by Dr. Roman Joch, Executive Director and Chairman of the Civic Institute, a long-time Prague-basedthink tank.
+The lecture was guided by Dr. Roman Joch, Executive Director and Chairman of the Civic Institute, a long-time Prague-based think tank.
 He specializes in political philosophy and public policy issues and is a scholar of the Reagan Presidency.

-The lecture will provide an overview of SDI within the context of rapidly changing political conditions in the 1970s and 1980s and details SDI’s legacy for arms control and military space competition in the post-Cold War era.
-Dr. Bateman will also provide commentary on contemporary U.S., European, Russian, and Chinese military space strategies as well as some of the space lessons from the war in Ukraine.
+The lecture provided an overview of SDI within the context of rapidly changing political conditions in the 1970s and 1980s and details SDI’s legacy for arms control and military space competition in the post-Cold War era.
+Dr. Bateman also provided commentary on contemporary U.S., European, Russian, and Chinese military space strategies as well as some of the space lessons from the war in Ukraine.